 Energy usage: Given the sparse amount available, processing and communication needs to limited.
 Unfortunately, this means that certain applications are not suitable for WSNs because of the high computational requirements and the lightweight microcontroller that drives the nodes.
 Communication between nodes needs to be limited as well because the radio requires much more power than the microcontroller.

-Adaptive: We want our algorithm to be adaptive to the (number)amount =G: count N of ANs and the density of the network.
-If the density or the amount of ANs rises, the accuracy should improve.
+Adaptive: We want our algorithm to be adaptive to the number of ANs and the density of the network.
+If the density or the number of ANs rises, the accuracy should improve.
 The algorithm should thus benefit from the high density of the WSN.
 The algorithm should still perform well with a low network density and AN ratio.

 Multihop localization: Nodes not in range of an AN should still be able to localize themselves by the use of other BNs, this is referred to as cooperative or multihop localization [Locating the nodes], compared to single-hop localization, where blind nodes in range of enough anchor nodes can determine their position.